 Payoff Timeline

 One significant aspect to consider is the payoff timeline provided by the calculator.
-This timeline indicates how long it will take you to pay off your debt based on your current repayment plan and the new terms after transferring the balance.
+This timeline indicates how long it will take to pay off your debt based on your current repayment plan and the new terms after transferring the balance.
 Understanding this timeline helps you assess whether transferring your balance is beneficial in the short period or if other methods might be more suitable for your financial goals.

 Adjusting Repayment Strategies

 After obtaining the results from the calculator, it’s essential to analyze them and adjust your repayment strategies accordingly.
 If the calculator shows substantial savings by transferring your balance, you may consider allocating more funds towards paying off the debt faster.
-On the other hand, if the results are not as favorable, you might explore alternative types of repayment plans or seek additional ways to save on interest costs.
+On the other hand, if the results are not as favourable, you might explore alternative repayment plans or seek additional ways to save on interest costs.

-Key Considerations for Balance Transfer Cards
+Critical Considerations for Balance Transfer Cards

 Credit Score